nsoperations/Carthage/Documentation/Artifacts.md

 * The version **must** be a semantic version.
 Git branches, tags and commits are not valid.
 * The location **must** be an `https` url.

-#### Authorization
+#### Authentication

-Supply the `--use-netrc` to use the locally stored $HOME/.netrc file for authorization configuration for binary resources.
+Supply the `--use-netrc` to use the locally stored $HOME/.netrc file for HTTP authentication configuration for binary resources.
 Specify `oauth2` as login and the OAuth2 token as password in this file to enable OAuth2 Bearer authorization.

 #### Example binary project specification